kevingil/gls-tracking/README.md

 ### Develop

-You will need your GLS API credentials
+You will need your GLS API credentials.

 TODO

 - prompt user to login
+- group pkgs with no reference
+- improve tagging, catch exceptions early